-Revenue Recognition in Joint Venture

-As disclosed in note 4(ii) to the financial statements, the Company's share of the results of its joint ventures (Q-Chem, Q-Chem II and QVC) of QR 959 million for the year ended 31 December 2023 represents 98% of the total income of the Company.
+Revenue Recognition in Joint Venture I As disclosed in note 4(ii) to the financial statements, the Company's share of the results of its joint ventures (Q-Chem, Q-Chem II and QVC) of QR 959 million for the year ended 31 December 2023 represents 98% of the total income of the Company.

-The joint ventures recognized revenue of QR 6,320 million during the year ended December 31, 2023.
-The majority of the revenue is earned from a single third party (the "customer").
+The joint ventures recognized revenue of QR 6,320 million during the year ended December 31, 2023 The majority of the revenue is earned from a single third party (the "customer").

-Revenue is recognised by Joint Ventures of the Company when control related to the products is transferred to the customer.
-This is defined in the contracts between the Joint Ventures and the customer.
+Revenue is recognised by Joint Venture of the Company when control related to the products is transferred to the customer.
+This is defined in the contracts between the Joint Ventures and the expected to be made available to us after that date.